 The statement of activities demonstrates the degree to which the direct expenses of the given function or segment are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function or segment.
 Program revenues include 1) charges to students or others who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
 Unrestricted revenues not properly included among program revenues are reported instead as general revenues.

+Separate financial statements are provided for the governmental and proprietary funds.
 Major individual funds are reported as separate columns in the fund financial statements.